-\Refer to A.S. degree General Education Requirements. \\Students may substitute PHY 2053C General Physics I.
+Total Credit Hours 68 Refer to A.S. degree General Education Requirements.
+Students may substitute PHY 2053C General Physics I.

-Computer Information Systems Analysis (Computer Network Technology) (26B)
+Computer Information Systems Analysis (Computer Network Technology) (22681) Associate in Science

 The computer network technology specialization degree provides the necessary coursework to enable graduates to administer and manage complex local area networks.
 Emphasis will be placed on administering, troubleshooting, connecting, planning and maintaining local area networks.
 The program prepares graduates for roles of network administrators in the corporate environment.
-The courses will prepare students to take the network certification examinations.
+This program of study provides a foundation for persons preparing for various certification examinations in networking.

-NOTE: This associate in science degree program is intended primarily for students who desire to complete an associate's degree and become employed rather than pursue a bachelor's degree.
+NOTE: This associate in science degree program is intended primarily for students who desire to complete an associate's degree and become employed rather than pursue a bachelors degree.
 Students who decide to pursue university transfer study must meet certain course and test requirements.
-For details refer to university transfer requirements on page 43 of the catalog.
+For details refer to university transfer requirements on page 45 of the catalog.

-During your beginning semesters at the College, students should complete the following unless test scores indicate that college preparatory studies courses may be needed.
+During their beginning semesters at the College, students should complete the following unless test scores indicate that college preparatory studies courses may be needed.
 ENC 1101 - English Composition I \Mathematics CGS 1060 - Introductory Computer Concepts